-- Consolidated statement of financial position as at 30 June 2021 - Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended - Notes including a summary of significant accounting policies - Directors' Declaration.
+- Statements of financial position as at 30 June 2022 - Statements of profit or loss and other comprehensive income, Statements of changes in member equity, and Statements of cash flows for the year then ended - Notes including a summary of significant accounting policies - Directors' Declaration.

-The Group consists of the Mutual Bank and the entity it controlled at the year-end or from time to time during the financial year.
+The Group consists of the Company and the entity it controlled at the year-end or from time to time during the financial year.